 How I decided what to keep, what to toss, and what to donate

 This process of deciding what to keep, what to get rid of, and what to give away literally took me three and a half years.
-I worked at a gradually month after month while still creating projects in my space.
+I worked at it gradually month after month while still creating projects in my space.

-After going through this process of figuring out what to keep and what to get rid of over and over and over a few things became really clear to me.
+After going through this process of figuring out what to keep and what to get rid of over and over and over, a few things became really clear to me.
 In fact, the process of how to determine what to keep and what to get rid of became super clear.